pa-digital/dft-dtro-api-docs/README.md

 e.
 Share a link to the pull request with others so they can review it.

 f.
-Once the pull request has been approved, squash and merge it.
+Once the pull request has been approved by one or more reviewers, squash and merge it.
 After 30 seconds or so, you will see your changes published at https://d-tro.dft.gov.uk.